Sithi-sak/library-system/README.md

 - [License](#license)

 ## Overview
-An Android-based Lost and Found app design to help user find their lost precious items by uploading the lost items on the platform that other user can help find your lost item.
+A Java Desktop program design to help librarians manage and keep track of books in the library.

 ## Technologies and Tools